Wallidortiz/Database-Design-Group2/README.md

 ![](Images/RatingSystemUseCase.png)

 ## Business Rules
-* Faculty and students may choose to not provide a rating
+* Customers may choose to not provide a rating
+* Customers must be a faculty, student, or staff
+* One customer can only be a faculty, student, or staff
 * Only students can be drivers and must be approved
 * Database will store the drivers license number, datehired, vehicle information, and ratings
 * All deliveries are tied to one person and one restaurant
+* Drivers may only deliver one order at a time but can deliver many times
 * One person may order one or many times and therefore can rate many times
 * Restaurants must be approved and will provide an ID, location, schedule, website, and other attributes
+* Administrators must be approved and can choose to not review any ratings
+* Ratings will include a description and 1-5 star rating

 ## EERD
 ![](Images/CampusEatsModel.png)